LeelaChessZero/lc0/README.md

 The first line is to initialize the build environment and is only needed once per session, while the build line may need modification as described above.

 On windows you will have to build using `ninja`, this is provided by Visual Studio if you install the CMake component.
 We provide a `build-sycl.cmd` script that should build just fine for an Intel GPU.
 This script has not yet been tested with and AMD GPU, some editing will be required.

+You can also install the [oneAPI DPC++/C++ Compiler Runtime](https://www.intel.com/content/www/us/en/developer/articles/tool/compilers-redistributable-libraries-by-version.html) so you can run Lc0 without needing to initialize the build environment every time.

 ### BLAS